GoogleCloudPlatform/PerfKitBenchmarker/README.md

 You must be running on a Windows machine in order to run Windows benchmarks.
-Install all dependencies as above and set TrustedHosts to accept all hosts so that you can open PowerShell sessions with the VMs (both machines having each other in their TrustedHosts list is neccessary, but not sufficient to issue remote commands; valid credentials are still required):
+Install all dependencies as above and set TrustedHosts to accept all hosts so that you can open PowerShell sessions with the VMs (both machines having each other in their TrustedHosts list is necessary, but not sufficient to issue remote commands; valid credentials are still required):

 ```